Abir196/Modeling-And-Simulation-Of-Asthma/README.md

 This new form of the derivative ensures two major objectives: maximizing flow conservation and presenting a smoother solution with fewer grid artifacts.

-Our study led us to a factor α=0.9, and the solution obtained after introducing this factor is as follows:
+Our study led us to a factor α=0.9, and the solution obtained with `2D case with one tightening.py` after introducing this factor is as follows:

 <p align="center">
   <img src="Images/velocity_alpha.png" alt="velocity alpha" width="250" height="200" style="margin-right: 20px;"/>